-Your home’s siding must not only look good; it has to withstand extreme weather and protect against damage caused by fire, mold, moisture, hail, and pests.
-With the increase in strong storms and drought conditions, selecting the right siding when building or remodeling your home is more important than ever.
+A home’s siding must not only look good; it has to withstand extreme weather and protect against damage caused by fire, mold, moisture, hail, and pests.
+With the increase in strong storms and drought conditions, selecting the right siding when building or remodeling a home is more important than ever.

 Farmers can attest that drought conditions in the Midwest are worsening, and data from the US Drought Monitor backs them up.
 In January 2020, drought conditions were virtually nonexistent in the region, but five years later, many areas are experiencing drought conditions, increasing the risk of fire.
 This knowledge should impact your decision on what type of siding (and other building materials) to use.

-While there are many choices for your home’s siding depending on the look you want, we’re going to focus on these popular options:
+While there are many choices for a home’s siding depending on the look you want, we’re going to focus on these popular options:

 - Fiber cement